amorales187/DH150/Assignments/A07/READme.md

 **Process**: The prototype was created using **Adobe XD**.
 After collecting user research data and creating personas/scenarios, I drew low-fidelity prototypes based on the needs of the targeted users.
 From there, I continued to revise my prototype based on the in-class impression test and cognitive walkthrough.

-## "Explore" and "My Reports" Tasks
+## "Explore" and "My Reports" Pages

 The first landing page is the **Explore** page, which is an updated feed of reports submitted by other people.
 I chose this to be the first thing people see in order to generate an initial sense of community and curiosity.
 This page has a visible filtering system for transparency and quick access.
 When a user taps on a report, they have an overview of the details and have the option to bookmark and comment.